AvolitesLtd/TitanManual/docs/capture-visualiser/setting-up-the-rig.md

 To help you see what your rig will really look like you can add fixed elements of staging and rigging.

-Open the Capture Visualiser Settings window from the [Open Workspace Window menu](../titan-basics/workspace-windows.md#shortcuts-to-open-workspace-windows), or the \{Open Settings\} context button in the Capture window.
+Open the Capture Visualiser Settings window by double pressing \<View/Open\>, then select Visualiser Settings from the window select buttons (or you can use the \{Open Settings\} context button in the Capture window.)
 Click the **Stage** tab.

 ![Capture Visualiser Settings Window](/docs/images/Capture-Visualiser-Settings-Window.png)